paddytobias/research-software-management/PITCHME.md

 ```
 +++

+### Version control
+- Set version control up as the first thing you do |
+- Make regular commits |
+- Meaningfully describe major commits, not every commit |
+- Most repos have a two step process to safe-guard from errors |

+<iframe class="stretch" data-src="https://swcarpentry.github.io/git-novice/fig/git-staging-area.svg"></iframe>

++++

 ### Writing your code
 - If adapting code from someone else, don't!
 Write you're own and copy/paste the chunks you want |
 - Have a plan for your code before you start writing.
-What do you want it to do? |
+What do you want the code to achieve? |
-- Draw your plans... before you write your code |
-- What are your inputs and outputs? |
+- Draw your plans... before you write your code.
+What are your inputs and outputs? |
 - Add comments to your code |

 Note:
 * there are formal design architecutres you can follow (e.g., Unified Modeling Language), but you don't have to use/learn these.
 Just come up with a conceptual way to explain what you what your program.
 * more so, draw these concepts before you begin coding.
 * take into account your inputs and outputs. what goes into your program and what do you want to come out

-+++
-### Version control
-- Set version control up as the first thing you do |
-- Make regular commits |
-- Meaningfully describe major commits, not every commit |
-- Most repos have a two step process to safe-guard from errors |

-<iframe class="stretch" data-src="https://swcarpentry.github.io/git-novice/fig/git-staging-area.svg"></iframe>

 ---